 Complete narrative portions of the online grant application in a word processing program of your choice such as Microsoft Word and gather all required information including but not limited to the California Cultural Data Project Report (as applicable), marketing and promotional materials, artistic documentation (visual materials, sound file links, video snippet links, etc) and two years of programming documentation.
 The programming documentation is generally a list of programs presented by your organization during the past two years that demonstrates the organization’s ability to produce and realize various types of programs.
-This can be in the form of a link to your website, seasonal brochure (pdf) or Word document detailing two years of programming, etc. Save these items in the “2016-17 Arts Grant Application” folder on your hard drive.
+This can be in the form of a link to your website, seasonal brochure (pdf) or Word document detailing two years of programming, etc. Save these items in the “2017-18 Arts Grant Application” folder on your hard drive.
 Note: Marketing materials are not programming documentation unless it contains a two year list of programming.

-Once you have copied and pasted and/or edited information on the on-line application, click on the SAVE/SUBMIT button as illustrated below.
+Once you have copied and pasted and/or edited information on the on-line application, click on the SAVE/SUBMIT button.
 There are three SAVE/SUBMIT buttons throughout the application to assist you with saving your work.

 DO NOT ATTEMPT TO SAVE YOUR APPLICATION VIA YOUR WEB BROWSER.